What Is Authorisation in SOC 2?

 An unbroken evidence chain is the backbone of audit readiness.
 Every control interaction, from initial role assignment to subsequent modifications, is connected to documented approval records and policy updates.
 This cohesive control mapping not only improves the efficiency of compliance reporting but also ensures that every action is defensible during audits.
 The result is a system where compliance is proven by ongoing, tangible records rather than retrospective checks.

-By enforcing structured control mapping and rigorous recertification, you minimize audit friction and secure a state of continuous compliance.
-This precision in reporting and oversight is why many organizations using our platform standardize control mapping early—ensuring that on audit day, your evidence is not only complete but also resilient.
+By enforcing structured control mapping and rigorous recertification, you minimise audit friction and secure a state of continuous compliance.
+This precision in reporting and oversight is why many organisations using our platform standardise control mapping early—ensuring that on audit day, your evidence is not only complete but also resilient.

 How Are Internal Controls and Audit Trails Established?